-Race start lines are often hurry up and wait affairs.
+Race start line areas are often hurry-up-and-wait affairs.

-Most races recommend that you get to the start line staging area at least an hour before the start.
+Most races recommend you get to the start line staging area at least an hour before the start.
 So you get there.
 You park.
-Then… Um… you do what exactly for the next hour in dark?
+Then… um… you do what exactly for the next hour in dark?

 Here are some strategies you can use to have a less-stressful race day morning.

 Having a great race start line experience begins days (if not weeks) before race day.
 A little research and planning is (usually) rewarded with smooth sailing on race day.